Why Iran attacked Israel and what comes next | KRDO

 How did Iran attack Israel?

-However, “99%” of them were intercepted by Israel’s aerial defense systems and its allies, according to the Israeli military, with only a small number reaching Israeli territory.
+However, “99%” of the projectiles were intercepted by Israel’s aerial defense systems and its allies, according to the Israeli military, with only a small number reaching Israeli territory.

-Iranian ballistic missiles that reached Israel fell on the airbase located in the south of the country and caused only light structural damage, Israel Defense Forces spokesperson Daniel Hagari said.
+Iranian ballistic missiles that reached Israel fell on the airbase in the south of the country and caused only light structural damage, Hagari said.
 The base is functioning and continuing its operations following the attack, with planes continuing to use the base, Hagari added.

+A senior US military official told reporters Sunday that the US assessed “there’s no significant damage within Israel itself.”

+US ships in the eastern Mediterranean Sea destroyed between four and six Iranian ballistic missiles during the attack and aircraft in the region shot down more than 70 Iranian one-way UAVs headed toward Israel.
+The US Army Patriot missile battery shot down one ballistic missile in the vicinity of Erbil, Iraq, the official said.

 Why did the attack take place?